Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Many companies start to include more challenging rounds:

 1. **LLM ML coding**: A few years ago, you might be asked to implement a simple model from scratch (e.g., KNN, K-means, decision trees, logistic regression, linear regression, MLP) and fit it on toy data.
 Today, you're likely to debug or implement LLM training or inference code --- Transformer encoders/decoders, KV cache, LoRA, and more.
 In especially brutal interviews, you may even be asked to implement [autograd](https://docs.pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html).
 The ideal candidate is Andrej Karpathy 2.0: chatting and writing hundreds of lines of code in an hour while vividly explaining LLM fundamentals.
-2. **ML infra design**: Some say OpenAI is a research lab that accidentally got popular after releasing a web app.
-Even now, it still operates like a startup.
-In startups and many high-performing organizations, teams are lean, roles are blurred, and ML engineers are expected to unblock themselves across the entire stack.
-As a result, ML infra design is a common interview round at companies where ML engineers self-serve (e.g., Netflix, Snap, Reddit).
-I recently wrote a {{< backlink "ml_infra_interviews" "blogpost" >}} on how to prepare for this round.
+2. **ML infra design**: I'm **not** talking about ML system design that focuses on modeling, where you can get by with "scaling considerations" by briefly mentioning sharding, caching, and so on.
+I'm talking about ML **infra** design that doesn't focus on modeling at all, but instead asks in great detail about the infra around ML systems, such as feature stores, distributed training, and online serving.
+Such interviews are rare, but they happen to be a required round at companies like Netflix, Snap, and Reddit that offer great compensations matched only by frontier labs or Meta and Databricks.
+In some of these high-performing organizations, teams are lean, roles are blurred, and ML engineers are expected to unblock themselves across the entire stack.
+I recently wrote a {{< backlink "ml_infra_interviews" "blogpost" >}} on how to prepare for this rare round.
 3. **Research presentation**: In traditional project deep dives, you verbally walk through one or two representative projects.
 Some Research Engineer roles require a job talk style presentation on your past work.
-You make slides, go over technical details, and "defend" your body of work like a PhD candidate would.
+You make ~10 slides, go over technical details, and "defend" your body of work like a PhD candidate would.

 If you think these rounds are daunting, so does everyone else.
 Tech interviews evolve from time to time.
 Back in grad school, I remember watching Mayuko's [YouTube video](https://www.youtube.com/watch?v=e2Y-rhTlHHI) explaining how tech interviews were once all about domain knowledge; then Microsoft popularized domain-agnostic data structures and algorithms questions that we see today to select raw talents, regardless of their background.
 For a while, SWE candidates found those interviews intimidating, until LeetCode came along and gave everyone a sure fire way to prepare.